In this review of the Okuma Avenger reel, we will look at the two different models in this series.

 Cons

-- Line does not always lay evenly on the spool.
+- The line does not always lay evenly on the spool.

-- Bail does not clear top of spool in all positions
+- Bail does not clear the top of the spool in all positions

 Alternatives

-If a bait feeder system is not something that you are particularly looking for, then I think that I would probably take a look at the Pflueger President reel which is actually a few dollars cheaper and I think is a nicer looking reel and has similar quality features.
+Suppose a bait feeder system is not something that you are particularly looking for.
+In that case, I would probably take a look at the Pflueger President reel, which is a few dollars cheaper and, I think, a nicer-looking reel with similar quality features.

-Since I am usually fishing with a braided line, I like the braid ready spool of the Pflueger President.
-Read the full review of the Pflueger President HERE.
+Since I usually fish with a braided line, I like the braid-ready spool of the Pflueger President.

-If you are looking for a bait feeder system in particular, then I can suggest that you take a look at the Penn Fierce II Live Liner Spinning Reel.
-Read the full review on the Penn Fierce HERE and look for the model numbers that end in a LL for the live liner version.
+If you are looking for a particular bait feeder system, I suggest you take a look at the Penn Fierce II Live Liner Spinning Reel.
+Look for the live liner version’s model numbers that end in LL.

 In Conclusion

-If you are looking for a bait feeder reel, then I think that the Okuma Avenger ABF “B” series is a great reel particularly for the money.
-Finding a quality reel in the $59-$69 price range can be difficult and I think that Okuma delivers on this quite well.
+If you want a bait feeder reel, I think the Okuma Avenger ABF “B” series is excellent, particularly for the money.
+Finding a quality reel in the $59-$69 price range can be difficult, and I think Okuma delivers on this exceptionally well.

 - Pflueger Patriarch Spinning Review - April 3, 2023